-Bob’s Red Mill Lentil Beans are an excellent source of fiber: just one serving has over three quarters of your recommended daily intake of fiber.
+Bob’s Red Mill Red Lentil Beans are an excellent source of fiber: just one serving has over half of your recommended daily intake of fiber.

 On top of this, the content of essential minerals like zinc, iron, and magnesium is quite high, which makes these our top pick.

-Camellia Lady Cream Peas have a sweet and slightly nutty flavor.
-They’re a lot closer to a bean than a pea when it comes to flavor and texture, so if you’re tired of the usual field peas or chickpeas, give lady cream peas a try.
+Camellia Black Eye Peas have a mild earthy flavor.
+They’re a lot closer to a bean than a pea when it comes to flavor and texture, so if you’re tired of the usual field peas or chickpeas, give blackeyes a try.